 Often those in the office have access to more information (or can be perceived to have), whether it be water cooler conversations, spontaneous meetings or even just things like birthday cake!
 Remote workers can often feel left out and ultimately feel like they’re missing out on stuff (let’s face it, virtual cake is just not the same!).
 Meanwhile, the in-office staff can feel like their remote working colleagues are slacking off or have it so easy without having to spend hours stuck in traffic each day.

 Not only do your staff benefit from the flexibility it offers them, there's also benefits for the business:

 - Hire talent anywhere - the most obvious benefit to the business is that you can focus on recruiting the best talent regardless of their location.
 The Drupal community in Ireland is quite small, and if we were to have limited our talent pool to just those living in the Dublin area, then we wouldn't have grown as quickly as we have.
 With a distributed model, we could hire developers in Brunei if we wanted.
 There are advantages and disadvantages to a global workforce too.
 A fully global workforce is fantastic for 24-7 support, but it's difficult for co-working on the same project.
-For that reason, and due to the nature of our work, at Annertech we've decided to keep our team within ± 2 hours of each other.
-This may change as we continue to grow, but for now it's working pretty well for us.
+For that reason, and due to the nature of our work, at Annertech we've decided to keep our team within a few hours of each other.
+This may change – and has change – as we continue to grow, and for now it's working pretty well for us.

 - Closer to clients - often we get asked to visit potential clients at their offices, but because they've met us at an event in Dublin or elsewhere they are under the impression that's where we're based.
 When they realise we're also just around the corner from them in Galway, or a stone's throw away from their Belfast office, they're delighted.
 It makes meeting clients in person that much easier too.